Applications under the EU Settlement Scheme.

-An applicant can apply for settled status after they have lived in the UK, the Channel Islands or the Isle of Man for five years in a row.
-It is known as ‘continuous residence.
+An applicant can apply for settled status after living in the UK, the Channel Islands or the Isle of Man for five years.
+We know it as ‘continuous residence.

-The 5 years’ period starts from the day the applicant started her and his continuous residence in the United Kingdom.
-It is not from the day he or she received their pre-settled status.
+The five years period starts from the day the applicant started her and his continuous residence in the United Kingdom.
+It is not from the day they received their pre-settled status.

 Pre-settled status under the EU Settlement Scheme

-An EEA national and their family members had a chance to apply for a pre-settled status in order to confirm their immigration status.
+An EEA national and their family members had a chance to apply for a pre-settled status to confirm their immigration status.

 However, the deadline for most people to apply to the EU Settlement Scheme was 30 June 2021.

-If the applicant or his or her family are from the EU, Switzerland, Norway, Iceland or Liechtenstein they can still apply for the EU Settlement scheme.
+If the applicant or their family are from the EU, Switzerland, Norway, Iceland or Liechtenstein, they can still apply for the EU Settlement scheme.
 They or their family members have to demonstrate that they were living in the UK by 31 December 2020.
 In addition, they must either: